-Now Jace held the latest version of the keypad device: a scanner had been added to the bottom of the case so that text and images could be uploaded and displayed on the new digital color screen.
+Star Weaver paused as the little girl they had seen earlier stuck her head out from behind her skirt.
+She had only one scab on her cheek and it was almost healed.
+Star Weaver gently lifted the little girl's tangled hair from her eyes. and displayed on the new digital color screen.
 Simply sweep the scanner over what you wanted to store and that information would be visible on the larger screen at the top, Roman proudly explained.
 No more typing in coordinates.

-Jace unclipped the old keypad and dropped it into his backpack.
-He flipped open the American history book.
-Even though he had lived in Texas for three years now, he had grown up in China and then lived briefly in California.
-History was by far his worst subject-he could never seem to score higher than 95 in a six-week period.
-This new keypad might help him study better.
+6 Jace unclipped the old keypad and dropped it into his backpack.
+He flipped open the American 7 history book.
+Even though he had lived in Texas for 8 three years now, he had grown up in China and then 9 lived briefly in California.
+History was by far his 10 worst subject-he could never seem to score higher 11 than 95 in a six-week period.
+This new keypad 12 might help him study better.
+13